ibm-cloud-docs/vpc/file_storage_vpc_eit.md

    ```
    {: pre}

-   The tar file contains the following contents: installation and uninstallation scripts, `mount helper rpm` and `deb` packages, root CA certificates, and configuration file.
+   The tar file contains the following contents: installation and uninstallation scripts, `mount helper rpm` and `deb` packages, root CA certificates, and the configuration file.

    Closed environments: To install Mount Helper on a virtual server instance without internet connection, create or update a local repository on the VSI based on the OS.
 Copy the Mount Helper package along with its dependencies to the local directory.
    {: note}

 1. Every installation image is accompanied by a file that contains the checksum value for the image file.
-For example, the image file ibmshare-0.0.1.tar.gz is accompanied by the ibmshare-0.0.1.tar.gz.sha256 file that contains checksum value.
+For example, the image file ibmshare-0.0.1.tar.gz is accompanied by the ibmshare-0.0.1.tar.gz.sha256 file that contains a checksum value.
 To verify the integrity of the downloaded package, use the following command to verify the file `mount.ibmshare-latest.tar.gz`.
    ```sh
    sha256sum -c mount.ibmshare-latest.tar.gz.sha256
    ```